-As a result it was common for these large, mostly public, projects to run into both delays in construction and unpredicted high bids as well as significant cost increases to the owner during construction.

-Thus, during the 60's there was the "search for the guilty" as a major topic of discussion and concern among governmental and corporate project owners, architects and engineers.
+As a result it was common for these large projects, mostly for public owners, private non-profit institutions and major corporations, to run into both delays in construction and unpredicted high bids as well as significant cost increases to the owner during construction.
+Also, as a further result, during the 60's there was the "search for the guilty" as a major topic of discussion and concern among governmental and corporate project owners, architects and engineers.

 Since the bearers of the bad news, in the form of unexpectedly high bids or unexpected and large contractor initiated change orders, were the general contractors, many saw the general contractor as the guilty party.

-Partially as a result, the idea began to be floated of a professional construction manager, envisioned then as an entity which would replace the general contractor and be compensated by flat fees, though in some cases with time and cost control incentives.
+Partially as a result, the idea began to be floated of a professional construction manager, envisioned then as an entity which would replace the general contractor and be fee compensated, though in some cases with time and cost control incentives.

 The idea was that the professional construction manager would buy out the project competitively from trade ("sub") contractors and building product manufacturers.
 These contracts would be between the owner and the respective trade contractor or supplier with the construction manager designated in those contracts as the owner's representative.
 If there needed to be early awards of certain of the trade contracts or long lead procurements before the final design was completed, they would be awarded in a similar fashion.

 Meanwhile, in the architectural practice of Heery & Heery, as we began to grow, we encountered resistance to our modern design philosophy.

 In the Southeastern U.S. both business and institutional leaders were slower than their counterparts in other parts of the country to abandon traditional architectural design and embrace the modern movement.

-However, I was fresh out of Georgia Tech's architectural program and was a dedicated disciple of the Bauhaus.
+However, I was fresh out of Georgia Tech's architectural program and was a dedicated disciple of the Bauhaus